openactive/stripe-extension/header.md

 If the `payment` is of any other `@type`, the Booking System must treat the request as if Stripe extension is not implemented.

+The Stripe Extension must be used consistently (or not) for the same Order UUID.

-### C2 request
+### C1/C2 request

-The Broker uses a `"stripe:PaymentIntent"` to indicate an intention to use Stripe for integrated payments, as it would with Payment reconciliation detail validation.
+The Broker uses a `"stripe:PaymentIntent"` within `payment` to indicate an intention to use Stripe for integrated payments, as it would with Payment reconciliation detail validation.
 The Broker must specify the web page or app on which Stripe will be used.
 This allows the booking system to authorise and track the usage of Stripe, which will aid PCI-DSS compliance.

 ```json
 "payment": {